Dimercel/listopia/README.md

 #### .sum `(list)`

-The sum function computes the sum of the numbers of a list.
+The .sum function computes the sum of the numbers of a list.

 ```common-lisp
 (.sum '(1 2 3)) ;; => 6